-4. Processing personal data in the context of providing information
+3. Processing of personal data in the context of registration

 We offer a press service in order to keep you up to date about the opening of the registration portal and programme updates.

-If you sign up for this service, we will store your personal data (first name and last name, organisation, e-mail address) both on our server which is located in Germany and on the server of the service provider "sendinblue" who has been commissioned with sending the press release.
+If you sign up for this service, we will store your personal data (first name and last name, organisation, e-mail address) both on our server which is located in Germany and on the server of the service provider "sendinblue" which has been commissioned with sending the press releases.

 You can unsubscribe from this press service at any time.